radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 Self-managed Identity Data Management can be deployed on supported Kubernetes cluster (cloud or on-premise).
 Amazon EKS and Azure AKS are currently supported and support for additional Kubernetes vendors like Google and RedHat OpenShift are planned.
 The installation process exclusively utilizes Helm, meaning you will use `helm install` or `helm upgrade` commands.

-The table below shows the mapping between the Identity Data Management application version and the Helm chart version:
+The table below shows the mapping between the Identity Data Management application version and the self-managed Helm chart version:

 | Identity Data Management application version | Helm chart version |
 | -------------------------------------------- | ----------